matvop/FavIt/proposal.md

 The FavIt web-app will provide users with a web interface to build a shared gallery of favorite images and videos from around the Internet.
-Users must be logged into their account in order to add or remove content on their page.
+Users must be logged into their account in order to add or remove content.
+Anonymous users are allowed to view the landing page and user galleries.

 ## Specific Functionality:
 + Main page